The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Take a walk down along Jackson Falls in the center of the village.

-FYI: We found a sweet little spot in the White Mountain National Forest just outside of Jackson to disperse camp that night.
-Dispersed camping means camping outside of designated camping areas in national forests.
+🍁 FYI: We found a sweet little spot in the White Mountain National Forest just outside of Jackson to free camp that night.
 There are no amenities, but it’s FREE!

 Albany Covered Bridge, New Hampshire